 Keyword research

 There’s an elephant in the room that needs to be addressed before we get started.
-If your SEO strategy is performing poorly, Google Ads is not a quick and easy way to rectify this without spending a small fortune.

 This is understandable from Google’s perspective.
 They are not interested in directing visitors to substandard websites.
 This will harm Google’s reputation as a reliable and trustworthy resource.
 Ensure you take the time to bolster your quality score3 before launching an advertising campaign.
 The cost of Google Ads will be a false economy otherwise.